yuntai/conf-manager/README.md

 ### Load balance & fault tolerant scheme for Conf-Slave
 ### Granularity of file and changes

+### Local Configuration Change Mechanism
+- push for devices?
+- push using ansible
+- consul watch and configuration pull?

 ### Support for templating and variable (on which level? support for predicates?)

 ### Updates strategy
 - Granteeness of simultaneous updates of configuration for multiple clusters (User cases?)
 - Strict or leanient
-- Automatic rollback?
+- Automatic rollback mechanism
 - Staggering

-### Existing usage or system?

 ### Membership of participants & Fault Detection
-Very well be outside of the scope of the project
+Could be outside of the scope of the project
-- with asusmtion - given inventory
+- with asusmtion - given inventory (is Push model applicable?)
 - Serf or other gosship protocols?

 ### Configuration format